Purpose

 Central Organization for Medical Education at Keio University

-The Medical Education Center is the central organization for medical education that collects the latest information on medical education, analyzes data through its IR (Institutional Research) division, and makes recommendations for curriculum development.
-It is staffed by experts in medical education who provide support for the medical education practiced in each department.
-Within the Medical Education Center, the IR division is organized independently to analyze medical education practices and outcomes as data.
+The Medical Education Center is a central organization for medical education that collects the latest information on medical education, analyzes data through its IR division, and makes recommendations for curriculum development.
+It is staffed by experts in medical education and provides support for medical education practiced in each department.
+Within the Medical Education Center, an IR division is organized independently to analyze the practice and outcomes of medical education as data.

 Implementation and Management of Common Achievement Tests